andrewhancox/moodle-filter_translations/README.md

 # To Enable it #
 - Go to "Site Administration &gt;&gt; Plugins &gt;&gt; Filters &gt;&gt; Manage filters" and enable the 'Content translations' plugin there.
+- Go to "Site Administration &gt;&gt; Plugins &gt;&gt; Filters &gt;&gt; Content translations" and choose a caching level appropriate to your site.

 # To Use it #
 Users with the 'filter/translations:edittranslations' capability will see an icon in the top right hand corner of the screen to enable the translator view of the course.
 At this point all translatable text will have an icon injected next to it to allow it to be translated.